 A purpose-led brand can create an empathetic and emotional connection with consumers and offer more than just the product or service it sells.
 A business that chooses to feature its purpose in its brand identity can expect to not only make a difference in the world but also influence purchasing behaviour.

-Some examples of CSR in action include:
+Examples of CSR in action are as follows:

-- Reducing carbon footprint
+- Reducing the carbon footprint

 - Engaging in charity work